Student Project Topics

 These topics are intended for the consideration of students interested

-in the applying a PhD, BCS honours project, or college summer scholarship.
+in the applying a PhD, honours project, or college summer scholarship.

-Project descriptions are very general, and intended to be made more precise
+Some project descriptions are very general, and intended to be made more

 For information about how to apply, see: